 Far cry, one might say, from the easy of rushing down the Interstate.
 BTW, that subject is of interest, too, since many of those merchants were Yankees.

-Perspective: From the KC area to Fort Larned (see the Kansas part of the Santa Fe trail - about 2/3 across the State), the experience was a daily grind for three weeks (makes "are we there yet?" known from another perspective.
+Perspective: From the KC area to Fort Larned (see the Kansas part of the Santa Fe trail - about 2/3 across the State), the experience was a daily grind for three weeks (makes "are we there yet?" which is known from another perspective to be quite tame).
 At least, at some point, those same persons saw the Sangre de Cristo mountain range.
 We have a post on that, too.